ryan-boder-zz/android-kernel-piano-kata/Hardware.md

 :white_check_mark: In order to call ioremap() you need to know the base physical address of the device IO registers.
 Use [platform_get_resource()](https://lwn.net/Articles/448499) to get the `struct resource` which has the physical address in it's `start` field.
 The audio device is the first device of this type in the goldfish virtual hardware.

-:white_check_mark: Don't forget to iounmap() the virtual memory in your remove function.
+:white_check_mark: Don't forget to iounmap() the virtual memory when your driver is removed.

 #### Allocate coherent memory for DMA